Strontium-90: Biological activity

-Strontium-90 is a "bone seeker" that exhibits biochemical behavior similar to calcium, the next lighter group 2 element.
+^{90}Sr is a "bone seeker" that exhibits biochemical behavior similar to calcium, the next lighter group 2 element.
 After entering the organism, most often by ingestion with contaminated food or water, about 70–80% of the dose gets excreted.
-Virtually all remaining strontium-90 is deposited in bones and bone marrow, with the remaining 1% remaining in blood and soft tissues.
+Virtually all remaining ^{90}Sr is deposited in bones and bone marrow, with the remaining 1% remaining in blood and soft tissues.
 Its presence in bones can cause bone cancer, cancer of nearby tissues, and leukemia.
 Exposure to ^{90}Sr can be tested by a bioassay, most commonly by urinalysis.

-The biological half-life of strontium-90 in humans has variously been reported as from 14 to 600 days, 1000 days, 18 years, 30 years and, at an upper limit, 49 years.
+The biological half-life of ^{90}Sr in humans has variously been reported as 14 to 600 days, 1,000 days, 18 years, 30 years and, at the upper limit, 49 years.
 The wide-ranging published biological half-life figures are explained by strontium's complex metabolism within the body.
 However, by averaging all excretion paths, the overall biological half-life is estimated to be about 18 years.

-The elimination rate of strontium-90 is strongly affected by age and sex, due to differences in bone metabolism.
+The elimination rate of ^{90}Sr is strongly affected by age and sex, due to differences in bone metabolism.

-Together with the caesium isotopes ^{134}Cs and ^{137}Cs, and the iodine isotope ^{131}I, it was among the most important isotopes regarding health impacts after the Chernobyl disaster.
+Together with cesium-134 (^{134}Cs), ^{137}Cs and iodine-131 (^{131}I), ^{90}Sr was among the most important isotopes regarding health impacts after the Chernobyl disaster.